porag-m06/Awesome-Books-Ometman-Porag/README.md

 - [📝 License](#license)

-# 📖 Porag's Awesome Books <a name="about-project"></a>
+# 📖 Awesome Books: Ometman & Porag <a name="about-project"></a>

-This project **Porag's Awesome Books** is a project demonstrates the use of HTML & CSS and managing data dynamically using Javascript.
+This project **Awesome Books** is a project demonstrates the use of HTML & CSS and managing data dynamically using Javascript.
 Along with dynamic modification of the DOM with Events including all the coding best practices.

 >The project includes designs for two different screen sizes.